 The reforestation project of BaumInvest in Costa Rica combines premium quality standards of a recognised forest carbon offset project with multiple ecological and socio-economic benefits for local communities and the environment.

 BaumInvest has established a remarkable ecologically and socially sound reforestation project with predominantly native tree species in Costa Rica.
-Since the start of the project in 2007 an area of 824 ha pasture land, previously used for extensive cattle ranching, was successively reforested in near natural mixed forest plantations with native tree species (85%) and a rather small proportion of teak (15%).
-In total, more than 655.000 trees were planted using a variety of more than 20 different tree species.
-The plantations are managed and certified according to the principles and criteria of the Forest Stewardship Council (FSC) for responsible forestry.
+Since the start of the project in 2007, an area of 2,115ha of pastureland, previously used for extensive cattle ranching, has been under sustainable management.
+1,280ha have been successively reforested in near natural mixed forest plantations with mainly native tree species.
+In total, more than one million trees were planted using a variety of 17 different tree species.
+The plantations are managed as a continuous forest cover.
+Our reforestation model comprises a mixture of pioneer trees, medium growth and slow growth, shadow trees.

 This project is one of the first afforestation/reforestation projects in the world which gained Gold Standard Certification after the launch of the new Gold Standard Land Use and Forests in November 2013.

 - The project provides secure, long-term employment in this rural and underdeveloped area of northern Costa Rica.